CARROT JUICE AND OTHER JUICES

 by Dr. Lawrence Wilson

-© April 2013, The Center For Development
+© February 2016, The Center For Development

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-One can also add a few spinach leaves or other greens such as Swiss chard, beet greens, a little fresh ginger root, beets or celery root to the carrot juice.
+Additions to carrot juice.
+One can add a few spinach leaves or a Swiss chard leaf, a beet green, or a little fresh ginger root to the juice, but no more than this.
 It will cut the sweetness and add other flavors and nutrients.

 An alternative to the carrot juice, if you get bored with it or it is not available is, 1 or 2 ounces of fresh or frozen wheat grass juice.
 Do not use dried wheat grass, as it is not as good.
 Have wheat grass juice only once or twice weekly.

 CAUTIONS WITH JUICING

 1. Use a vegetable juicing machine, and NOT a Vitamix or other blender because:

 A. Blenders do not break up the carrots enough to extract enough of the nutrients.